-Activating Takeover Mode
+Enabling Takeover Mode

 When you switch parameter pages, it can happen that knob positions in the software mismatch with the knob positions on your third-party MIDI controller.
+To prevent potential parameter jumps when turning the knobs, you can enable Takeover mode by selecting Pickup in the Preferences page MIDI.